-Time lock: There could be states in the LSTS of a timed automaton from which all paths are time-convergent, such that there is no possibility that time progresses forever.
-Such states do not allow time divergence, and are therefore called time locks.
-Timed automata without time locks are called time-lock free.
-Time locks are modeling flaws, i.e., they can be avoided by appropriate modeling.

-Zeno paths: Paths along which infinitely many discrete steps are performed in a finite amount of time are called Zeno paths.
+- Timelock: There could be states in the LSTS of a timed automaton from which all paths are time-convergent, such that there is no possibility that time progresses forever.
+Such states do not allow time divergence, and are therefore called timelock states.
+Timed automata in which no timelock states are reachable are called timelock-free.
+Timelocks are modeling flaws, i.e., they can be avoided by appropriate modeling. - Zeno paths: Paths along which infinitely many discrete steps are performed in a finite amount of time are called Zeno paths.
 Note that all Zeno paths are time-convergent.
 Zeno paths are not realizable, as they would require infinitely fast processors.
 They are also modeling flaws and can be avoided by careful modeling.